vboyev-MSFT/defender-docs/defender-endpoint/microsoft-defender-endpoint-linux.md

 > [!NOTE]
 > Microsoft Defender for Endpoint on Linux agent is independent from [OMS agent](/azure/azure-monitor/agents/agents-overview#log-analytics-agent).
 Microsoft Defender for Endpoint relies on its own independent telemetry pipeline.

-### Installation instructions

-There are several methods and deployment tools that you can use to install and configure Microsoft Defender for Endpoint on Linux.
-Before you begin, make sure the [Minimum requirements for Microsoft Defender for Endpoint](minimum-requirements.md) are met.

-You can use one of the following methods to deploy Microsoft Defender for Endpoint on Linux:

-- To use command-line tool, see [Manual deployment](linux-install-manually.md)
-- To use Puppet, see [Deploy using Puppet configuration management tool](linux-install-with-puppet.md)
-- To use Ansible, see [Deploy using Ansible configuration management tool](linux-install-with-ansible.md)
-- To use Chef, see [Deploy using Chef configuration management tool](linux-deploy-defender-for-endpoint-with-chef.md)
-- To use Saltstack, see [Deploy using Saltstack configuration management tool](linux-install-with-saltack.md)

-If you experience any installation failures, see [Troubleshooting installation failures in Microsoft Defender for Endpoint on Linux](linux-support-install.md).

-> [!IMPORTANT]
-> Installing Microsoft Defender for Endpoint in any location other than the default install path is not supported.
-> Microsoft Defender for Endpoint on Linux creates an `mdatp` user with random UID and GID.
-If you want to control the UID and GID, create an `mdatp` user prior to installation using the  `/usr/sbin/nologin` shell option.
-Here's an example: `mdatp:x:UID:GID::/home/mdatp:/usr/sbin/nologin`.

 ### System requirements